balena-os/meta-balena/docs/secure-boot.md

 Manually loading the keys is not possible at this moment as the installer is unsigned by default.

-The system must be provisioned and booted at least once in a trusted environment - the full protection is only enabled on first boot, not immediately after the installer powers the device down.

 ## Chain of Trust

 Multiple system components are involved in the validation of a "trusted operating system":